-- Is significantly slower than that of their peers starting from the same baseline - Fails to match or better the child's previous rate of progress - Fails to close the attainment gap between the child and their peers - Widens the attainment gap
+- Is significantly slower than that of their peers starting from the same baseline. - Fails to match or better the child's previous rate of progress - Fails to close the attainment gap between the child and their peers - Widens the attainment gap

-If a subject teacher has concerns about academic progress of any pupil, it will be raised that with the Form Tutor and Head of Learning Support.
+If a subject teacher has concerns about academic progress of any pupil, he/she will raise that with the form tutor and Head of Learning Support.